mantidproject/mantid/dev-docs/source/MVPDesign.rst

 .. code-block:: sh

   cd buildmvp
+  # On a Unix system
+  ./launch
+  # On a Windows system from a shell or bash
   ./Debug/launch.exe

 The `main.cpp` and a `CMakeLists.txt` files are intended as an example for how you can